-INBRE offers mentored resident research activities for talented and motivated University of Nevada School of Medicine Residents including a course in research design and statistics offered by the UC Davis faculty associated with the Clinical and Translational Science Center.
-The program includes a 3-month mentored research opportunity and a didactic training in clinical research methods course developed in collaboration with the UC Davis Clinical and Translational Science Center.
+INBRE offered mentored resident research activities for talented and motivated University of Nevada School of Medicine Residents including a course in research design and statistics offered by the UC Davis faculty associated with the Clinical and Translational Science Center.
+The program included a 3-month mentored research opportunity and a didactic training in clinical research methods course developed in collaboration with the UC Davis Clinical and Translational Science Center.

+This program is now supported by the Office of Medical Research.
 For information about participating in the Residents Research Opportunities Program, contact Dr. Miriam Bar-on firstname.lastname@example.org or (702) 671-6400.